Overview of Dual Eligible Special Needs Plans

 - Qualified Medicare Beneficiary (QMB)

-Nevada Medicaid has chosen to make available the following seven services for eligible D-SNP recipients.
+Nevada Medicaid has chosen to make the following eight (8) services available for eligible D-SNP recipients.

 - Hearing Aids